eguefif/esp32_micropython_presentation/README.md

 ## TODO

-- [ ] Find how to not sudo all the time
+- [ ] Find how to not sudo all the time when working on /dev/ttyUSB0

 ## Hardware